cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/manage-notifications.md

 ## Manage Finding Notifications

-You start getting notifications for a finding when:
+You get notifications for a finding when someone:

-- You submitted the finding.
-- Someone assigned you to the finding.
+- Assigned you to the finding.
-- You left a comment on the finding.
+- Left a comment on the finding—if you're "Watching" the pentest.
-- Someone mentioned you in a comment.
+- Mentioned you in a comment.

 If you're not participating, you can subscribe to the notification thread.